rt-comps/rt-comps.github.io/dev/simon/components/rt-orderform/privfuncs.md

 ---
 ### #detailsUpdateCart()
-Called by clicking on the 'Update' button of the Product Details dialog (when enabled).
+Intended to be called by clicking on the 'Update' button of the Product Details dialog only.

-Attempts to update the cart to contain all values for itemLines in the dialog then close said dialog.
+Attempts to update the cart with all rt-itemlines in the dialog with an *updated* property then close said dialog.

-If *#_cartContents* is modified then:
-- Cart contains at least one line item:
+For each component with the property set, the object stored in *#_cartContents* is modified with the new value.

+Once all updates have been made to the cart object:
-A JSON serialized value of *#_cartContents* is sent to the *currentOrder* local storage object.
+- If cart has contents: Copies a JSON serialise copy of object to the *currentOrder* local storage object.
-- Cart is empty:
-The *currentOrder* local storage object is deleted.
+- If cart is empty: Deletes tThe *currentOrder* local storage object.
 - Cart is rebuilt from the latest value of *#_cartContents*

 **Return value:** *Undefined*